 There’s no better way to discover the secrets of this district than by visiting Montmartre’s very own museum.
 It stands atop the hill of Montmartre and 14 famous personalities have lived within its walls, from Renoir and Valadon to Dufy and Poulbot.
 Delve into the glorious history of this bohemian corner through original works by Utrillo, Toulouse-Lautrec and Willette, and enjoy an authentically rustic ambiance.

-A trip to Montmartre’s Museum of Romance is the perfect thing to do in the city of romance.
+A trip to Montmartre’s Museum of Romance is the perfect thing to do in the city of love.
 Back in the early 1830s Dutch painter Ary Scheffer transformed his home, Hôtel Scheffer-Renan, into a busy salon.
-It was frequented by a range of artists like George Sand, Frederic Chopin, Eugène Delacroix and Franz Liszt, which explains why the walls of the museum are adorned with relics of their art.
+It was frequented by a range of artists like George Sand, Frédéric Chopin, Eugène Delacroix and Franz Liszt, which explains why the walls of the museum are adorned with their art.
 As well as the permanent works on show, the museum organises a host of temporary exhibitions, live-music events, book readings and activities for kids.
 Make sure to visit before October, when the delightful tearoom in the garden’s greenhouse is open.

 Musée d’Art Naïf Max Fourny is a great attraction, yet it’s not very well known.
 If you’ve spent all day taking in the art history of 17th- century France, a change of perspective, with a more modern focus, might be welcome.
 This museum places the contemporary Montmartre art scene in the spotlight, with more than 500 paintings and 80 sculptures.
 Originally built as a marketplace, it’s an exhibition centre and a hotspot for cultural events.
 In total there are 1,400 works from more than 55 countries represented here.